-A letter of medical necessity from the primary care physician stating a medical need for hands-on assistance is required as well as a face-to-face evaluation from a registered nurse.
-The primary care physician must also state how the disability limits mobility and that it is expected to last for a full year or more.
+A letter of medical necessity from the primary care doctor stating a medical need for hands-on assistance is required as well as a face-to-face evaluation from a registered nurse.
+The primary care doctor must also state how the disability limits mobility and that it is expected to last for a full year or more.
 The evaluation is then sent to Masshealth for prior approval.

 If the Division of Medical Assistance denies a PCA request the appeals process allows consumers to review Medicaid decisions with a hearing officer.
 Appeals often, though not always, result in decisions favorable to the applicant.
 A PCA skills trainer can assist consumers in understanding the appeals process and filing appeals.
 If desired, staff from an ILC can also attend the hearing with the applicant.

 PCA services are designed to be consumer controlled.
 The person in charge of managing the program must want the services and understand how the program works.
 The PCA application will not be completed unless directed to do so by the consumer who will become the employer of his or her PCAs.
 Consent is essential as the consumer, and/or the consumer's chosen surrogate, is responsible for all aspects of PCA program management.
 The PCA employer must consent to recruiting, hiring, training, scheduling, supervising, and screening his/her personal care attendants.
 The personal care assistance program provides skills training to teach people how to manage the program and how to chose and use the Fiscal Intermediary to manage the time sheets and the program.

 The task of finding and hiring a personal care assistant (PCA) is now easier for MassHealth eligible elders and people with disabilities, thanks to a contract between the Massachusetts PCA Workforce Council and Rewarding Work Resources a nonprofit company located in Massachusetts.
 Rewarding Work can help to find the right person to provide PCA supports.
 Call 866-212-9675 for information.